jianv/jianv.github.io/_posts/2016-01-28-ml-creditcard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/ml_creditcard/2_1_cparam.png" alt="linearly separable data">
 Therefore, the IRS of 100 was selected for Logistic Regression modeland and the confusion matrix showed that the recall value is only 0.62.
 <img src="{{ site.url }}{{ site.baseurl }}/images/ml_creditcard/2_1.png" alt="linearly separable data">
-Related Python code block:
+(The recall is the ratio tp / (tp + fn) where tp is the number of true positives and fn the number of false negatives. ) Related Python code block:
 ```python
     def cross_validation(x_train, y_train, c_param_range):